Skip to main content

 • Service evaluation feedback and complaints

-Council regularly seeks feedback and responds to complaints from community about how we have delivered a service.
+Council receives complaints and regularly seeks feedback and responds to complaints from community about how we have delivered a service.

 While these are important components of Council’s Customer Service Charter, feedback and complaints are managed separately to community engagement.